What is bicycle insurance?

 Covers the cost of replacing your bike and can also cover equipment or accessories stolen with it.

-There are a number of factors that could result in an insurance claim being rejected including:
+Several factors could result in an insurance provider rejecting a claim, including:

 - Cycling whilst under the influence of alcohol or drugs